stekaz/nf-schema/docs/nextflow_schema/nextflow_schema_specification.md

 }
 ```

 There is no limit to how deeply nested parameters can be.
 Mind however that deeply nested parameters are not that user friendly and will create some very ugly help messages.
-It's adviced to not go deeper than two levels of nesting, but it's entirely possible to go deeper.
+It's adviced to not go deeper than two levels of nesting.

 ## Required parameters